Brown County Public Records

 How Much Does It Cost To Get Public Records In Brown County?

-- Certified copies of vital records (birth, death, marriage certificates): $20 for the first copy, $3 for additional copies
+- Certified copies of vital records: $20.00 for the first copy, $3.00 for each additional copy ordered at the same time

 Does Brown County Have Free Public Records?